 There are criminal penalties for false or fraudulent claims.
 In addition, any person who files a refund claim, discussed earlier, for an excessive amount (without reasonable cause) may have to pay a penalty.
+An excessive amount is the amount claimed that is more than the allowable amount.
 The penalty is the greater of two times the excessive amount or \$10.